tdauth/warcraft-iii-wishlist/README.md

 * Fix summon event for ability Pocket Factory ([source](https://www.hiveworkshop.com/threads/how-do-you-detect-a-pocket-factory-summon.330032/)).
 Summoned Pocket Factories and Clockwerk Goblins are not detected by the summon event.
 * Fix changing unit icons when changing their skin with `BlzSetUnitSkin`.
 At the moment you have to change the owner of the unit to fix the icon.
 * `SetTerrainTypeBJ` has no effect if Reforged graphics are enabled ([source](https://github.com/tdauth/warcraft-iii-wishlist/issues/4)).
+* Fix SLK and TXT files being able to handle abilities and upgrades with more than 4 levels ([source](https://www.hiveworkshop.com/threads/abilitydata-slk-help.268472/#post-2715115)).

 ## Features